EndPointCorp/end-point-blog/2020/11/12/availity-api-health-insurance.html.md

 * Patient birth date
 * Payer ID (Assigned by Availity to the health insurance company in the payer list linked above)
-* Member ID (The patient's membership ID with their insurer)
+* Member ID (The patient’s membership ID with their insurer)
 * Provider NPI
 * Service type